musevlt/mpdaf/doc/origin.rst

 The sixth step selects emission lines according to the 2 narrow band tests (testing for a line in raw data and testing the energy in raw data).

-*nb_ranges* is the number of the spectral ranges skipped to compute the controle cube.
+*nb_ranges* is the number of the spectral ranges skipped to compute the control cube.

 *thresh_T1* and *thresh_T2* are thresholds use during the selection::